lonnblad/shipment-service/README.md

 This make target will start the service locally on serve the REST API on port 8080.

-A few links to the running service
+A few links to the running local service.

 - [Health Status](http://localhost:8080/healthy/status)
 - [Swagger API](http://localhost:8080/v1/docs/swagger/index.html)